To support this vision, all students from Year 7 are required to bring their own laptop, selected from a range of recommended models.

 This environment, where there is one computer per one student, from a specific range of recommended models, is known as 1:1 Computing.
 This is different from a Bring Your Own Device (BYOD) programme, where students can bring whatever computer they already own to class.

-This will obviously differ from class to class and teacher to teacher.
+This will differ from class to class and teacher to teacher.
 Some subjects lend themselves to using a computer more naturally than others.
-All teachers will have been provided ongoing professional development and implementation time to allow them to feel confident in teaching a class of students with a laptop each.
+All teachers participate in ongoing professional development and implementation time to allow them to feel confident in teaching a class of students where every student has a laptop.

 All students will still need to handwrite most of their assessment in formal examinations, particularly external examinations.
-Our most progressive e-Learning teachers are already catering for this, requiring students to submit all practice assessments in hand writing.
-This allows for students to gauge how many pages they write per hour and prepare realistically for external examinations.
+Our e-Learning teachers require students to submit all practice assessments using handwriting, which allows for students to gauge how many pages they write per hour and prepare realistically for external examinations.

 Yes – all student traffic is monitored and logged, with objectionable material being blocked.

 We suggest that students store their laptops in their lockers.
 All existing lockers are secure and large enough to contain the recommended laptop devices.